- Home

 Market Concentration & Characteristics

-The U.S. market for medical coding is constantly evolving with the frequent introduction of new technologies and methods.
+The U.S. medical coding industry for medical coding is constantly evolving with frequent introduction of new technologies and methods.
 Technological advancements are expected to increase the number of platforms for medical coders, which is expected to aid in the growth of the market.
 In addition, big data and predictive analytics applications have expanded the healthcare value chain, particularly in drug discovery, genomic research, and clinical trials.
 For instance, in November 2024, Maverick Medical AI launched Maverick CodePilot, an innovative real-time medical coding solution that integrates with physicians' workflows at the point of care.

 Substitutes to medical coders are difficult to find.
 Internal substitutes, including outsourcing of medical coding, can lead to internal competition.
 Companies in this industry are vertically integrated, performing all activities from R&D to aftersales services.